foreseeti/securicad-azure-collector/README.md

 ```

 ### Limiting the Application Insights interval
 export the ```APP_INSIGHTS_INTERVAL``` variable if you wish to include a custom scope on your application insights' topology data.
 This is a time interval following the ISO8601 standard: YYYY-MM-DDTHH-MM-SS/YYYY-MM-DDTHH-MM-SS (e.g. 2020-01-01T16:01:30.000/2021-02-20T16:01:30.000).
-If not set, or set to something other than the required time format, the fetcher defaults to latest 90 days.
+If not set, or set to something other than the required time format, the collector defaults to latest 90 days.
 Make sure to include the resource group where the application insights resources resides ```AZURE_RESOURCE_GROUP_NAMES``` to fetch application insights data.

 Accepted Format:
 ```bash